Ryu (Street Fighter)

-He was created by Takashi Nishiyama.
-Nishiyama's inspiration was the martial artist Mas Oyama.
-For his second appearance, Ryu's design changed from that of a young fighter to a skilled Karate practitioner.
-However, because of issues in the making of Street Fighter II he possessed a major weakness within the cast.
-For the next titles, Ryu's fighting style was modified, so he had different skills with Evil Ryu and Kage possessing more diverse moves.
-Multiple actors have voiced him both in Japanese and in English.
+Ryu was created by game designer Takashi Nishiyama, who was inspired by the South Korean-born martial artist Mas Oyama while designing the character.
+For his second appearance, Ryu's design changed from a young fighter to a skilled karate practitioner.
+However, because of issues in the making of Street Fighter II, he possessed a major weakness within the cast.
+For the next titles, Ryu's fighting style was modified, so he had different skills, with Evil Ryu and Kage possessing more diverse moves.
+Multiple Japanese and English actors have voiced him.
+While his appearance remained mostly intact, Street Fighter 6 gave Ryu a major redesign in reference to his master Gouken.